AldoErco/IDE_Extension/README.md

 ## Usage

+1. After installation, or each reload, make sure that the plugin is active.
-1. Navigate to the Anvil.works code editor.
+2. Navigate to the Anvil.works code editor.
+Refresh (F5) the page after each plugin reload (if you change code).
-2. Start typing your code.
+3. Start typing your code.
-3. When you need a code completion suggestion, use the extension to get a suggestion from the OpenAI API.
+4. When you need a code completion suggestion, end your current line of code with a question mark (?) and wait.

+## How to check it's active
+If installation is correct, when you're inside Anvil code editor, open the Chrome console.
+You should see a "--- monitoring ---" bunch of console.logs every 5 secs.

 ## Configuration

 You need to set your OpenAI API key and endpoint in the extension's options page for it to work.
+Just click on the extension icon near the URL address bar to access the pop-up.

 ## Contributing